Wandalen/wTools/module/experimental/program_tools/docs/invariant/001_cleanup_guarantee.md

 Cleanup is implemented as an explicit conditional call after the run completes. `execute_in_workspace` is called without propagating its result immediately; the workspace is removed via `std::fs::remove_dir_all` before the result is returned.
 This ensures cleanup executes regardless of whether the run succeeded or returned an infrastructure error.
 If the caller sets `run_options.cleanup = false`, cleanup is skipped and the workspace is left for the caller to inspect.
 If the caller configures a persistent target directory, that directory is not removed and is the caller's responsibility.

+### Scope Exception: Project Mode

+This invariant applies to single-file and multi-file execution modes only.
+When the caller invokes `run_project(dir, opts)` or passes a directory target via the CLI, no temporary workspace is created — the project's own directory is used as-is.
+Consequently, there is no workspace to clean up, and the `cleanup` field (and `--keep` flag) have no effect in project mode.

 ### Violations

 If cleanup fails — for example, because the OS denies directory removal — the error is silently discarded and disk space leaks.
 Callers running in disk-constrained environments should monitor for accumulated orphaned directories under the system temp root with names matching `program_tools_<pid>_<nanos>` and sweep them periodically.